SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 ## 8.Future Exploration

 According to the challenges described earlier, the primary issue to address is **the alignment of text and speech modalities**.
-Currently, expanding the token space of large language models to include audio tokens can achieve a thorough integration of modalities, enabling the transition from large language models to multimodal models~\cite{zhan2024anygpt}.
+Currently, expanding the token space of large language models to include audio tokens can achieve a thorough integration of modalities, enabling the transition from large language models to multimodal models ([AnyGPT](../../Models/SpeechLM/2024.02.19_AnyGPT.md)[^41]).
 However, this approach faces issues such as data imbalance and high training costs.
 Additionally, simply using connectors for fine-tuning to enable the model to understand mappings between continuous feature embeddings has not yielded the expected results.
 The core problem is that current model architectures and training paradigms cannot guarantee an increase in task accuracy while maintaining the performance of large language models.
-Researchers are beginning to explore alternative alignment methods, such as constraining or normalizing continuous features and converting them into discrete representations before mapping them to text tokens in large language models~\cite{Tsunoo2024}.
+Researchers are beginning to explore alternative alignment methods, such as constraining or normalizing continuous features and converting them into discrete representations before mapping them to text tokens in large language models~\cite{Tsunoo2024}[^37].

 In terms of training strategies, innovation is also essential.
 Current training methods largely focus on pretraining and supervised fine-tuning, with **reinforcement learning (RL)** not yet being widely applied.
 However, when large language models are integrated into the model architecture, these training methods may not fully meet the requirements of training large models.
-Considering the diversity of inputs and outputs in large language models, exploring the incorporation of reinforcement learning strategies such as Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} can be beneficial.
+Considering the diversity of inputs and outputs in large language models, exploring the incorporation of reinforcement learning strategies such as [Proximal Policy Optimization (PPO)](../../Models/_Basis/PPO.md)[^54] can be beneficial.
 Introducing perturbations in supervised learning can help maintain the model's multi-task performance.
-Additionally, to address hallucinations in large language models, techniques such as **Reinforcement Learning with Human Feedback (RLHF)** can be employed to apply "soft" constraints~\cite{huang2023survey}, alleviating issues such as repetitive outputs and other hallucination phenomena.
+Additionally, to address hallucinations in large language models, techniques such as **Reinforcement Learning with Human Feedback (RLHF)** can be employed to apply "soft" constraints~\cite{huang2023survey}[^55], alleviating issues such as repetitive outputs and other hallucination phenomena.

 Currently, large models are widely deployed in only a few specific tasks.
 Given the powerful contextual capabilities of large language models, researchers are beginning to explore their integration into more complex systems.
-For instance, there is a growing interest in incorporating large language models into **dialogue systems**~\cite{wang2024full}, using them as the "brain" to coordinate other components within the system.
+For instance, there is a growing interest in incorporating large language models into **dialogue systems**[^56]~\cite{wang2024full}, using them as the "brain" to coordinate other components within the system.
-Researchers are also experimenting with integrating large language models into conference and translation systems~\cite{cheng2024towards}.
+Researchers are also experimenting with integrating large language models into conference and translation systems~\cite{cheng2024towards}[^57].
 The exceptional contextual understanding and reasoning capabilities of large language models can handle multi-state judgments and selections.
 More precisely, their outstanding performance has not yet been fully demonstrated across various domains.
 Considering latency and high training costs, it is more practical to utilize them as system coordinators.